 \item[Derive the tangential velocity.]
-To reduce instability of the scheme, we are forced to consider a tangential vector which does not affect the shape of the polygon.
-To this end, we adopt a uniformly distribute method, UDM for short.
-Let us only state formulae to obtain tangential velocities.
-We refer the reader to Sakakibara and Yazaki \cite{Sakakibara_Yazaki} for derivation of the scheme.
+To reduce instability of the scheme, we consider the tangential vector that does not affect the shape of the polygon.
+To this end, we adopt a uniformly distribute method (UDM).
+Let us only state formulae to obtain the tangential velocities.
+We refer the readers to Sakakibara and Yazaki \cite{Sakakibara_Yazaki} for derivation of the scheme.